 COVID19 is not an airborne disease.
 It is spread by droplet and close contact with an infected person.
 Respiratory droplets are produced by a sneeze or cough.
 They can travel up to 1.8m (6ft) and directly enter the body through the eyes, mouth or nose.
 Contact refers to touching an infected person or object such as doorknob or railings directly.
 Unwashed hands contaminated with COVID 19 can introduce the virus into the body when touching eyes, mouth and nose.
 With these facts in mind, here are the most important things to help prevent the spread of the COVID19:

 - Wash hands!
 Soap and water or alcohol based hand sanitizers are both effective.

 - Avoid touching the face

 - If you are sick, stay home!
 There is no treatment for viruses-stay home, rest and drink fluids.

-- Depending on your location and the number of cases, follow the recommendations of the local health department re social distancing, travel, etc.
+- Depending on your location and the number of cases, follow the local health department recommendations re physical distancing, mask wearing, travel, etc.

 - Make sure you have 2 months supply of any medications.
 There is no need to stockpile other food and supplies-and especially not toilet paper!

 Short term pain for long-term gain.
 There will definitely be short term repercussions to the economy, but health and safety have to come first.